lliai/Teacher-free-Distillation/README.md

 # Teacher-free Feature Distillation
 ***This repo is in the process of re-building based on KD-ZOO.
-The new version will contain most of the models/exp in paper.
+The final version will contain most of the models/exp in paper.
 Please stay tuned.***

 This project provides Pytorch implementation for [Self-Regulated Feature Learning via Teacher-free Feature Distillation](https://lilujunai.github.io/Teacher-free-Distillation/).